 When is a design in rock engineering acceptable?
-The aim of the following text1 is to demonstrate that there are no simple universal rules for acceptability.
-There are no standard factors of safety which can be used to guarantee that a rock structure will be safe and that it will perform adequately.
-Each design is unique, and, the acceptability of the structure must be considered in terms of the set of circumstances, rock types, design loads and end use for which it is intended.
-The responsibility of geotechnical engineers is to find a safe and economical solution which is compatible with all the constraints which apply to the project.
-Such a solution should be based upon engineering judgement guided by practical and theoretical studies such as stability or deformation analyses when these are applicable.
+The aim of the following text is to demonstrate that there are no simple universal rules for acceptability nor are there standard factors of safety which can be used to guarantee that a rock structure will be safe and that it will perform adequately.
+Each design is unique and the acceptability of the structure has to be considered in terms of the particular set of circumstances, rock types, design loads and end uses for which it is intended.
+The responsibility of the geotechnical engineer is to find a safe and economical solution which is compatible with all the constraints which apply to the project.
+Such a solution should be based upon engineering judgement guided by practical and theoretical studies such as stability or deformation analyses, if and when these analyses are applicable.

-Tables 1 to 4 summarise some of the typical problems, critical parameters, analysis methods and acceptability criteria which apply to several different rock engineering structures.
-These examples have been drawn from my own consulting experience and I make no claims that this is a complete list, nor do I expect readers to agree with all the items which I have included under the various headings.
-The purpose of presenting these tables is to demonstrate the diversity of problems and criteria which must be considered and to emphasise the dangers of attempting to use standard factors of safety or other acceptability criteria.
+Tables 1 to 4 summarise some of the typical problems, critical parameters, analysis methods and acceptability criteria which apply to a number of different rock engineering structures.
+These examples have been drawn from my own consulting experience and I make no claims that this is a complete list nor do I expect readers to agree with all of the items which I have included under the various headings.
+The purpose of presenting these tables is to demonstrate the diversity of problems and criteria which have to be considered and to emphasise the dangers of attempting to use standard factors of safety or other acceptability criteria.